Images

 The Gallery tab shows every image associated with your site:

+Each image shows a source label (Standalone, Post, or API) on hover so you can tell where it came from.
 Click any image to see its generation prompt and rating status.
-Standalone images can be deleted from the gallery; post cover images are managed from the Posts page.
+Standalone images can be deleted from the gallery; post cover images and API images are managed from their respective pages.

 Teaching Wonderblogs your style